Is This What You've Been Waiting For?

 Is This What You've Been Waiting For? is the sixth studio album by Scottish singer Amy Macdonald, released on 11 July 2025 via BMG and Infectious Records.
-The lead single from the album, also titled "Is This What You've Been Waiting For?", was released in late April 2025, and received its debut airplay on BBC Radio 2 on 24 April 2025 to positive reviews.
+The title track was released as the albums lead single in late April 2025, and received its debut airplay on BBC Radio 2 on 24 April 2025 to positive reviews.
+Released to favourable critical reviews, the album performed strongly commercially, debuting at number one on the albums charts in her native Scotland, being awarded Best Album at the 2025 Scottish Music Awards.
+Elsewhere, it debuted within the top ten in Austria, Belgium, Germany and the United Kingdom.

 Background

 Following the release of her fifth studio album, The Human Demands (2020), Macdonald blamed the rise of streaming music as a contributing factor in her facing difficulties in having "people listen to the album".
 She subsequently took a break from recording new music for roughly four years.
 On 5 October 2024, Macdonald posted on her official Instagram that she was about the beginning recording what would become her sixth studio album.
 During the recording sessions, Macdonald sporadically uploaded a number of daily vlogs documenting her progress on the album in both London and Germany.

 In April 2025, she released the lead single from the album, titled "Is This What You've Been Waiting For?", and later revealed that the album would also be titled Is This What You've Been Waiting For?.
 In an interview, she revealed that the single was written in response to the rise in music demand as a result of streaming services, saying that fans seem to "demand new music more often" as a result, and that the song was "my view on how people always expect more music and social media content".
 She further claimed she took inspiration from the opening of The Sphere in Las Vegas, saying that she "woke up one day and saw all of these videos of it, and I thought, this is incredible", before adding "really inspired me and made me think about how music is for me, and gigs have always been the most important part".

 The single was said to "blend emotional depth with an urgent sense of forward motion", but having "connection and care".
 Music Talkers said that the song "is a reflection of where Amy is now – confident in her craft, rooted in gratitude, and still playing to sold-out crowds".
 It received its debut radio play on the Scott Mills breakfast show on BBC Radio 2.
 Afterwards, Macdonald said that, despite having been recording and releasing music "for eighteen years", hearing her songs on the radio "will never feel normal".